Exurbia404/SwipperASP/README.md

 # SwipperASP

 A simple version of the Swipper API using ASP.net and local storage.
+Make sure that your pulling from the 'release' branch

 ### Folder structure: